 Studying and reflecting about this subject I started to draw circular calendars as a way to understand time and search new ways to visualize it.
 In my head, since childhood, when I think about next summer or next winter, I always visualized the year in a circle, like a train in a loop track.

 The circular calendar allows us to see that time is not unidirectional (from

 past to future), but bidirectional.
 In indigenous cultures man lives in a reality of continuous cyclical movement of nature and culture.
 The end of the year is the beginning of a new life and not the sum of accumulated years.
 From this point of view everything is connected, nothing is separate from the totality.

 The Spiral model is the model of thinking of indigenous people, is the alternative to linear thinking model designed by the European rationalism and positivist philosophy, origin of the existing mental model in the Western world for centuries.

-I have designed the last two calendars (2016 and 2017) as coloring calendars.
+I have designed the last three calendars (2016, 2017 and 2018) as coloring calendars.
 They make a nice decorative item and also an illustration that people personalize coloring it day by day.

-I drew the calendar illustration by hand, line after line, finding interesting to visualize a full year in one single image.
+I drew the calendars illustration by hand, line after line, finding interesting to visualize a full year in one single image.
 An artistic piece and a functional object at the same time.

 I will continue my research about time and calendars.
 If you share the interest on this subject and you want to exchange ideas please write me at: email@example.com